BabaYaga64/DevEnvironmentsJavaStruts2App/README.md

 ###Description

-This app takes 3 user inputs: Operating System (0S), Operating System Version (OS Version), and Notes.
+This app takes 3 user inputs: Operating System (OS), Operating System Version (OS Version), and Notes.
 After they are submitted to the database, the inputs are displayed on a second page.
 The technologies used in this app are the Java language, the Mvthe Struts2 web framework, and MySQL for the database.

 ###Technologies Used: